MSc Physician Associate Studies

 The Inter-professional Simulation Suite provides excellent opportunities for demonstrating and practicing your professional competencies.

-You will have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you will find learning materials to support the structured teaching elements of the course.
+You'll have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you'll find learning materials to support the structured teaching elements of the course.

 Learn more about UWE Bristol's facilities and resources.